OmarMoawad1112/Student-Score-Prediction/README.md

 ---

-Here’s the full cleaned-up README run section in Markdown — ready to paste into your file ✅

-Perfect 👍 now that I have your full context (project description, imports, libraries, goals), here’s a ready-to-use "How to Run" section you can drop into your GitHub README:

 ## ▶️ How to Run the Project

 Follow these steps to set up and run the project on your local machine: